zpainter/iassist/content/blog/iassist-fellows-2023-bridging-perspectives-building-connections.md

 ***Wahidah***: The conference itself was an inspiration and motivation for me.
 Attending talks and sessions by IASSIST members enables me to learn about the groundbreaking work of others.
 Indeed, the IASSIST 2023 conference allows me to expand my knowledge and research horizons, improve my methodologies, foster collaborations, and gain valuable inspiration and networking opportunities.
 This was my first visit to the United States and a dream come true.
 I have always dreamt of traveling to such a wonderful country.
 I feel very blessed with this great experience and the opportunity given.

-***Olakine***: The banquet on the Ben Franklin Yacht, with food, drinks and a cruise on the Delaware River.
+***Olanike***: The banquet on the Ben Franklin Yacht, with food, drinks and a cruise on the Delaware River.
 It was indeed a memorable day for me because IASSIST is the first conference ever that gave me this experience of wining and dining on a boat, making connections and conversations while cruising on American water!

 ***Zuzana***: Oh, so many things to choose from!
 What stayed with me the most was the sense of community, support, and cooperation that was present.